Wembley: The old manor

 The Page family continued as lords of the manor of Wembley for several centuries and eventually commissioned Humphry Repton (1752–1818) the landscape gardener to design what is now Wembley Park.
 Wembley Park thus derived its name from Repton's habit of referring to the areas he designed as "parks".

 The former Barley Mow pub was recorded in 1722 thus was the earliest long-lasting pub of Wembley.
-It has become a 1905 fire cause-replaced pub/hotel, The Greenman.
-The Greenman surpasses the destroyed building's grandeur and it is linked to the rest of Wembley High Street conservation area (which is, otherwise, 1880s replacements to early Georgian buildings closely facing each other, on a rough footprint of the year 1274, and 119 to 135 Wembley Hill Road which comprise large inter-war houses and one set of Moderne apartments).
-The connection is mainly greenery-lined open path.

 Railways, parish formed and development

 In 1837, the London & Birmingham Railway (now part of the West Coast Main Line) was opened from London Euston through Wembley to Hemel Hempstead, and completed to Birmingham Curzon Street the following year.
 The changing names of the local station demonstrated the increasing importance of the 'Wembley' name.
 'Sudbury' station opened in 1845, renamed as 'Sudbury and Wembley' in 1882, renamed as 'Wembley for Sudbury' in 1910, renamed as 'Wembley Central' in 1948, at the time of the Olympic Games.

 To modernise the service, a new Watford DC line was built alongside the main lines and Bakerloo line trains, and electric trains to Broad Street started in 1917.
 Electric trains to London Euston began running in 1922.
 Since 1917, there have been six platforms at what is now Wembley Central station.
 In 1880, the Metropolitan Railway opened its line from Baker Street through the eastern side of Wembley, but only built a station, Wembley Park, in 1894.
 There are now three physically separate services, the London to Aylesbury Line, the Metropolitan line and the Jubilee line.
 Only the latter two services have platforms at Wembley Park station.

 Anne and Frances Copland, who in 1843 inherited Sudbury Lodge and its lands, gave a plot for a church to serve the southern part of Harrow parish.
 In spite of less support from local farmers, who preferred part of Lord Northwick's property on Wembley Hill, the sisters' offer was accepted since they would bear all the cost of building.
 The church of Saint John the Evangelist, Wembley, designed by George Gilbert Scott and W. B. Moffatt, was consecrated in 1846, in which year Wembley became a parish.
 It was built of flint with stone dressings, in the Gothic style, and comprised chancel, nave, northeast chapel, and wooden bell turret.
 A north aisle was added in 1859 and a south aisle in 1900; extensions were made to the west to designs of G. P. Pratt in 1935.
 It has one church bell.